divyachawla11/DEV21SPRINT/README.md

 _**5. File Descriptions:-**_

 **sentiment_analysis.py:** Contains the Streamlit app code for deploying the sentiment analysis model.

-**requirements.txt:** Lists the required Python packages for the project.

 **README.md:** Provides an overview and instructions for the project.